diadata-org/decentral-feeder/README.md

      - `PRIVATE_KEY`: Your private key for the deployment.
      - `DEPLOYED_CONTRACT`: The contract address.
 Initially, leave this empty during the first deployment to retrieve the deployed contract.
      - `ENABLE_METRICS_SERVER`: Set to `true` to enable the metrics server.
 This will start a local server that serves the metrics of the feeder node.
-     - `METRICS_PORT`: The port on which the metrics server will run, defaults to `9090`.
+     - `METRICS_PORT`: The port on which the metrics server will run, defaults to `9090`. for more monotiring info refer to [Monitoring](https://github.com/diadata-org/decentral-feeder/wiki/Monitoring)
      >
      > **NOTE:**  The following pushgateway vars are **mandatory** for official DIA node operators.
 If you're an official operator, please reach out to the team to get these credentials.
 For developers testing the system, these credentials are **optional** and can be skipped.
      >